External support

 In cardiac surgery and vascular surgery, external support (or external stent) is a type of scaffold made of metal or plastic material that is inserted over the outside of the vein graft in order to decrease the intermediate and late vein graft failure after bypass surgery (e.g. CABG).

 An external support (external stent) should be differentiated from a stent.
 An external support is placed on the outside of the vessel whereas a stent is inserted into the lumen of a vessel.

 Background

 Veins are adapted to an environment of low pressure and low flow.
 In order to bypass the coronary obstruction and restore blood flow, veins are transferred and integrated into the arterial circulation, where they exposed to high pressure and flow.
 These new hemodynamic conditions cause intimal hyperplasia and atherosclerosis that cause intermediate and late vein graft failure.
 The idea of placing an external support on the vein graft was first suggested in 1963.
-The rational was that it will protect the vein from intimal damage and thrombosis by aiding with the adaptation of the vein toward the arterial environment.
+The rational being that it will diminish the circumferential strain of the graft wall, therefore inhibiting intimal hyperplasia and later superimposed atherosclerosis, aiding with the adaptation of the vein toward the arterial environment.